 There will be historian/scholars as guest presenters as well as Holocaust survivor(s) present at the Institute giving 1st person testimony and interacting with the participants.

 The goal of this Institute will be to provide knowledge and a framework for teachers in preparation for teaching the lessons of the Holocaust by encouraging students to develop character, compassion and civility in their daily lives.

 Design of The Institute

-The Institute will take place, June 13-17, 2016 on the campus of the University of Miami.
+The Institute will take place, June 11-14, 2019 at the Newman Alumni Center located on the campus of the University of Miami.
 The sessions will follow a format of historical lectures each morning by a visiting scholar of the Holocaust on the following topics: